 Eucharistic miracles are extraordinary events or phenomena, which manifest the real presence of Jesus in the consecrated bread and wine in a way that we can discern with our ordinary senses.
 The manifestation may be as simple as a host floating on air, or as astonishing as a host becoming visible human flesh.

 This international exhibition consists of an extensive collection of photographs and historical records representing a sampling of ancient and modern Eucharistic Miracles that have taken place in various parts of the world.
 The collection was first assembled by the Vatican to mark the Year of the Eucharist (October 2004 - October 2005).
 After being shown at more than 500 parishes in Italy, it is now traveling the rest of the world.
-Click on Upcoming Events to find out where and when you can see it in Michigan.
+Click on the calendar to find out where and when you can see it in Michigan.

 But what if I don’t believe in Eucharistic Miracles?